Efficient Message Passing for 0-1 ILPs with Binary Decision Diagrams: Lagrangean decomposition

 \subsection{Variable order}

-The order in which we process the variables in Algorithm~\ref{alg:min-marginal-averaging} should facilitate the increase of the dual bound in each iteration.
-Therefore, we want to process variables consecutively if their updates influence each other's min-marginals, which happens if there is a subproblem that contains both variables.
-A suitable variable order can be obtained by searching for a permutation of the variable adjacency matrix with lowest bandwidth.
-Here, we define two variables $i$ and $i'$ to be adjacent if $i, i' \in \I_j$ for some $j \in [m]$.
+The order in which we process the variable indices $i \in [n]$ in Algorithm~\ref{alg:min-marginal-averaging} should facilitate the increase of the dual bound in each iteration.
+Therefore, we prefer to process indices $i,i' \in [n]$ consecutively if their updates influence the min-marginals of the associated primal variables $x_i$ and $x_{i'}$, which is the case if there is a subproblem that contains both variables.
+A suitable variable order can be obtained by searching for a permutation of the constraint matrix with lowest bandwidth.
 The bandwidth of a matrix is the width of the smallest band around the diagonal such that all non-zero entries are contained in it.
 Bandwidth-minimization is NP-hard~\cite{papadimitriou1976np}, but fast heuristics such as the Cuthill-McKee algorithm~\cite{cuthill1969} are available.
-The variable adjacency matrix can be constructed ad-hoc, which takes time quadratic in the number of variables per constraint.
-An alternative approach is to use fast matrix multiplication to compute the product of the variable-constraint incidence matrix with its transpose.
-We note, however, that in any case the additional time spent to compute the variable order is significant, and thus we resort to the default variable order for our experiments.
+We run the algorithm on the bipartite variable-constraint adjacency matrix and extract the variable order from the result.